A GSU J-School Requires Money & Time

 There’s an old saying in America that nothing is certain but death and taxes.

-Put another way, everything revolves around time and money — and such is similarly true for Georgia State’s Journalism Program.
+Put another way, everything revolves around time and money — and that’s true for Georgia State’s Journalism Program, too.

 In recent years, the Communication Department has strengthened core aspects of the program, hiring seasoned professionals to quality coursework inside the Journalism Program but stopping short of pushing for a dedicated Journalism Department or J-school — not because of a lack of demand or university-wide capability but because of a limited timeframe and resources.
 And, of course, because of the politics of dividing up on the largest, most powerful voices in the College of Arts and Sciences.